nothingGao/Hello-world/README.md

 # Hello-world
-this is my first time using git
+this is my first time using git.
+One of my best friends came back xi'an last week which make me happy.